 Be professional when declining an offer

-Not because you are to decline their offer, you can already complain and bad mouth them about your interview experience with them.
+Not because you are to decline their offer and pursue a different career track, you can already complain and bad mouth them about your interview experience with them.
 Always maintain proper working etiquette.
 You can never tell whether you’ll be working with them in the future.
 As such, you need to maintain the bridge you have built with them during your interview.

 Say something good about the company and appreciate their effort in entertaining you.
 In explaining why you selected the other job offer, always make it appear that it is a matter of choosing between two great opportunities.
 Never make it sound like an insult to the other company.
 Always talk about opportunity and avoid explaining or saying why the other company is much better than the one you’re rejecting.